Course Requirements for the Doctor of Philosophy at CUNY

 Core Curriculum – Criminology and Criminal Justice

-Students in the criminology and criminal justice doctoral program must complete courses in the core curriculum with a B average or better.
+Students in the criminal justice doctoral program must complete courses in the core curriculum with a B average or better.
 There are 8 core courses, which are 4 credits each: Criminological Theory I and II (70300, 70400), Criminal Justice Process and Policy I and II (70500, 70600), Research Methods I and II (70100,70300) and Statistics I and II (70000, 70200).
 Students who do not receive a grade of B or better in these core courses will be reviewed by the Executive Committee and may be dropped from the program or required to complete additional coursework in those areas.
 Qualifying exams (the “first exam”) are completed at the end of the first academic year and are based on information in the core courses.

 Elective and transfer credits